-Calculating the mean time between these two ranges, change failure rate for elite performers was measured as 7.5%, while it was 53% for low performers.
+Calculating the meantime between these two ranges, the change failure rate for elite performers was measured as 7.5%, while 53% was for low performers.

 Thus, elite performers show 7 times better than low performers in terms of change failure rate.

 The survey says the efforts at both the team and organizational levels should be concurrent enough to reach desired objectives.

 While the end goal is to enhance software delivery through technical practices like Continuous Integration (CI) and Continuous Delivery, that can’t happen to give success without a strong motive.

 Instead, it should be with a keen eye to organizational goals such as profitability, productivity, and customer satisfaction.

 Continuous delivery must be done with an eye to organizational goals such as profitability, productivity, and customer satisfaction.

 Moreover, the survey reports that automated testing has a significant positive impact on the CI process.